Widen/cloudfront-auth/README.md

     1. Now select an application type and follow the steps for 'Quick Start' or use your own app.
     1. Go to application **Settings** and enter required details.
 In **Allowed Callback URLs** enter your Cloudfront hostname with your preferred path value for the authorization callback.
 Example: `https://my-cloudfront-site.example.com/_callback`
 1. Execute `./build.sh` in the downloaded directory.
 NPM will run to download dependencies and a RSA key will be generated.
-1. Choose `AUTH0` as the authorization method and enter the values for Base URL, Client ID, Client Secret, Redirect URI, and Session Duration
+1. Choose `AUTH0` as the authorization method and enter the values for Base URL (Auth0 Domain), Client ID, Client Secret, Redirect URI, and Session Duration
 1. Upload the resulting `zip` file found in your distribution folder using the AWS Lambda console and jump to the [configuration step](#configure-lambda-and-cloudfront)

 ### Configure Lambda and CloudFront